bushrascode/CKAD-Exercises/4-app-config-and-security/b. auth-and-admission-control.md

-**6. Test your work by impersonating the ServiceAccount to list the deployments using the following command:**
+**6. Test your work by impersonating the ServiceAccount to list the Deployments using the following command:**

 ```bash
 kubectl auth can-i list deployments --namespace=test-roles --as=system:serviceaccount:test-roles:deployment-manager-sa #should display 'yes'